flyinglightspeck/FLS/v5/README.md

 1. Download `4.5.7/MicoAir743v2_ArduCopter-4.5.7.apj`
    from [here](https://github.com/micoair/MicoAir743v2/tree/main/Firmware/Ardupilot).
-2. Open QGC and go to firmware tab by clicking on the Q icon and Vehicle Configuration in the top left corner.
+2. Open QGC and go to Firmware tab by clicking on the Q icon and Vehicle Configuration in the top left corner.
 3. When in the firmware tab, connect the FC to your computer using a USB type C cable.
 4. Choose ArduPilot and select Custom firmware file... from the dropdown menu.